stac-utils/stac-task/README.md

 }
 ```

-In this example, the task will set any STAC Items that have an ID beginning with "LC08" to the `landsat-c2l2` collection.
+In this example, the task will set any STAC Items that have an ID beginning with "LC08"
+to the `landsat-c2l2` collection.

-See [JSONPath Online Evaluator](https://jsonpath.com) to experiment with JSONPath and [regex101](https://regex101.com) to experiment with regex.
+See [JSONPath Online Evaluator](https://jsonpath.com) to experiment with JSONPath and
+[regex101](https://regex101.com) to experiment with regex.

 #### tasks

-The tasks field is a dictionary with an optional key for each task.
-If present, it contains
+The 'tasks' field is a dictionary with an optional key for each task.
+If present, it
-a dictionary that is converted to a set of keywords and passed to the Task's `process` function.
+contains a dictionary that is converted to a set of keywords and passed to the Task's
-The documentation for each task will provide the list of available parameters.
+`process` function.
+The documentation for each Task will provide the list of available
+parameters.

 ```json
 {